-If a child is too short for the shoulder part of the belt to fit properly, we recommend that the child use a booster seat until they are tall enough to use the seat belt without a booster.
+If a child is too short for the shoulder part of the belt to fit properly, we recommend that the child use a booster seat until the child is tall enough to use the seat belt without a booster.

-The following pages give instructions on how to check proper seat belt fit, what kind of booster seat to use if one is needed, and important precautions for children who must sit in the front seat
+The following pages give instructions on how to check proper seat belt fit, what kind of booster seat to use if one is needed, and important precautions for a child who must sit in the front seat.